Why do headlights turn to a faded yellow haze?

 Like all plastic and rubber parts on your vehicle, exposure to the ultraviolet rays from the sun will eventually lead to a break down of the part through the oxidation process.
 Further exposure to harmful elements such as air pollution, road salt, oils, chemicals and harsh cleaners can also expedite the breakdown of plastic headlight lenses.

-BMW sprays a UV protective film over the plastic lenses to slow down the oxidation, however, if you park your car outside or expose it to harmful elements, it is inevitable that your headlights will turn yellow.
+BMW sprays a UV protective film over the plastic lenses to slow down the oxidation, however, if you park your car outside or expose it to harmful elements, it is inevitable that your headlights will turn a faded yellow.
 We will teach you how to avoid this unsightly and unsafe issue to prevent costly repairs in the future and maintaining a proper look of your vehicle.

 Headlights and important safety feature during the night and harsh weather conditions.
 It is just as important to maintain headlight lenses as it is your engine to ensure longevity and safety.